Enhanced Agri-Food Workplace Protection Program

 - Ontario reserves the right to refuse to accept the submission form where it is not completed to Ontario's satisfaction.

 - Funding is provided through a discretionary, non-entitlement program and the business is not entitled to funding merely as a consequence of submitting a submission form.
-Payment is subject to Ontario having sufficient money within its existing budget, including receiving all the necessary appropriations from the Ontario Legislature; the business and the business' Activities satisfying eligibility criteria and eligible expense criteria; and the business' compliance with all terms and conditions.
+Payment is subject to Ontario having sufficient money within its existing budget, including receiving all the necessary appropriations from the Ontario Legislature and all the necessary monies from Canada; the business and the business' Activities satisfying eligibility criteria and eligible expense criteria; and the business' compliance with all terms and conditions.

 - If it is determined the business has received a payment the business was not eligible to receive, through administrative error or otherwise, the business will repay any and all payments that the business was not eligible to receive as well as any surplus funding.

-- Any payments made to the business may be subject to recovery or offset against the business' pre-existing debts to the Crown in Right of Ontario.
+- Any payments made to the business may be subject to recovery or offset against the business' pre-existing debts to the Crown in Right of Ontario or of Canada.
 Ontario may charge interest on any money owing by the business at the then current rate charged by Ontario on accounts receivable.

-- Ontario including Ontario's Ministers, directors, officers, agents, employees or representatives (as applicable), shall not be liable for any damage or loss whatsoever, or howsoever arising, including damage or loss arising from any advice, opinions, representations, warranties or the provision of information.
+- Ontario or Canada including their respective Ministers, directors, officers, agents, employees or representatives (as applicable), shall not be liable for any damage or loss whatsoever, or howsoever arising, including damage or loss arising from any advice, opinions, representations, warranties or the provision of information.

 - The rights and obligations under the Program are governed by Ontario law and applicable federal laws of Canada.
 The Courts of Ontario will have exclusive jurisdiction over any proceedings related to the Program.